 When you’re designing your pages, think about where the binding will be.
 To keep your book easy to follow, place page numbers where they won’t get lost in the coil.
 The bottom center of each page is a great spot.
 You can also alternate them, placing them on the bottom left for left-side pages and the bottom right for right-side pages.
 This same logic applies to any important content.
 Keep logos, key phrases, and critical images away from the binding edge so they remain fully visible and aren’t accidentally hole-punched.

-Design Around the Spiral Coil
+Remember to Design Around the Coil

 The spiral coil is what makes your book functional, but you have to account for it in your design.
 Before adding text or images, set a generous margin on the side where the book will be bound.
 We recommend leaving at least a 0.5-inch margin on the binding edge.
 The coil itself takes up space, and this extra room creates a clean, un-cramped look.
 This simple step prevents your text from being cut off or difficult to read once the pages are punched and bound together, ensuring your custom booklets look professional.